dantranr/elma/README.md

 Results
 ===

-When running the bin/elmacar, it will printout the output to tell us when the car started, stopped, accelebrated, decelebrated, braked, and etc...
-To test the code working, I manually update the main.cc file to get the speed or volume amount, or AC amount.
+After running ./bin/elmacar, it will printout the output on console window to tell us when the car started, stopped, accelebrated, decelebrated, braked, and etc...
+To test the code working, I manually update the main.cc file to get the speed, volume amount, AC amount...

 Test
 ---